Global Computer Outages Reveal Vulnerabilities of Internet Centralization

 “All of CrowdStrike understands the gravity and impact of the situation,” he stated.
 “We quickly identified the issue and deployed a fix, allowing us to focus diligently on restoring customer systems as our highest priority.”

-After tens of thousands of flights were delayed on Friday, airline service was largely restored by the weekend, as other services came back online.
+After tens of thousands of flights were delayed on July 19, airline service was largely restored by the weekend, as other services came back online.
 But because the software update took out individual computers, many have had, or still will have, to be restored individually and manually.

-“Today, there’s only three companies that control global access to internet trade and commerce, and that’s Alphabet—the parent company of Google—Microsoft, and Apple,” Rex Lee, a security advisor to companies, government agencies, and lawmakers, told NTD.
+“Today, there’s only three companies that control global access to internet trade and commerce, and that’s Alphabet—the parent company of Google—Microsoft, and Apple,” Rex Lee, a security adviser to companies, government agencies, and lawmakers, told NTD.
 “And the vulnerabilities within that are single choke points throughout the network that can take down millions of customers.”

 CrowdStrike’s Rise to Prominence

-Austin, Texas-based CrowdStrike, founded in 2011, provides cloud-based software that protects computer systems against cyberattacks to tens of thousands of companies, organizations, and government agencies around the world, including 300 of the Fortune 500 companies.
+Austin, Texas-based CrowdStrike, founded in 2011, provides cloud-based software that protects computer systems against cyberattacks to tens of thousands of companies, organizations, and government agencies around the world—including 300 of the Fortune 500 companies.
 The company’s software has access to the most central elements of computer operating systems.

 The company rose to prominence, offering more nimble, artificial-intelligence-based software, that was seen by many as a better, smarter way to protect operating systems from today’s hackers, who were going beyond circulating computer viruses.